dart-lang/site-www/src/_guides/libraries/writing-package-pages.md

 make sure the readers know about it.

-#### List content if necessary for longer pages or sections
+#### Summarize contents

-Users will find it easier to navigate a section when there’s a table of content.
+Users find it easier to navigate a section when there’s a table of contents.
 If a section in your README is very long, consider listing the subsections clearly at the beginning of the section.

 {% asset libraries/package-page-list-subsections.png alt="content of the usage section of the package in_app_purchase" class="screenshot" %}

-### 4. Include at least one usage example
+### 4. Include usage examples {#tip4}

-If your package looks promising, users will want to test your package.
+If your package looks promising, users might want to test your package.
 Include a “Get started” or “Usage” section and include at least one code sample that users can easily understand, and ideally, copy and paste into their project.